-- a) Use programs that promote transportation planning in schools or for school-aged groups; - b) Distribute age-appropriate materials that explain fundamentals of the transportation system at school and community events.
+- a) Use programs that promote transportation planning in schools or for school-aged groups. - b) Distribute age-appropriate materials that explain fundamentals of the transportation system at school and community events. - c) Incorporate innovative ideas such as time-capsule events, trivia nights, project walking tours, bicycling, and bus tours and STEM-based classroom activities for students of all ages and gradelevels.